 According to Pure Earth, the industry dealing with ULAB is one of the world’s 10 most polluting industries.
 Lead-acid batteries are used for a number of purposes with their most common use being as automotive batteries in vehicles.
 Although these batteries are rechargeable, after a certain period, these batteries lose their capacity to hold the electrical charge.
-Such unused batteries are graded as hazardous waste and enter the recycling industry where every part is upcycled.
-In most cases, such industries do not maintain the safety standards required to handle toxic lead waste.
-Workers in such industries often use crude methods to handle such waste.
-Some of the steps of recycling the ULAB's are carried out in unprotected environments leading to the toxic waste contaminating the air and water of such areas.
+The unused batteries are graded as hazardous waste and enter the recycling industry where every part is upcycled.
+In most cases, industries do not maintain required safety standards and workers often use crude methods to handle toxic waste.
+Some of the steps of recycling the ULAB's are carried out in unprotected environments leading to the toxic waste contaminating nearby air and water.
 According to Pure Earth, 150 such sites have been identified and nearly 1 million people are at risk from the pollutants generated by this industry.

 The Top 10 Polluting Industries In The World

 |3||Lead Smelting||1,000,000 - 2,500,000|